Chapter 4

 radiation, visible light, to radio waves.

-weight of the system.
-When two massive neutron stars
+system.
+When two massive neutron stars merge, a

 initially, which will be unstable and quickly collapse into a black